atifasr/flask-Chat_app/README.md

 #FLask Chat App
-##uses Socket io Lib with redis for session storage Geventlet for async and web socket communication channel
+##uses (Socket-io) Lib with (Redis) for session storage Geventlet for async and web socket communication channel